Global Cold Compression Therapy Market 2026 – 2035

 Key Developments

-In February 2025: Game Ready introduced the GRPro 2.2 featuring advanced sequential compression with five independent chambers, wireless operation through integrated rechargeable battery providing 3 hours continuous use, and NASA-inspired temperature control maintaining consistent 7-10°C therapeutic range.
+In February 2025: Game Ready introduced the GRPro 2.2 featuring advanced sequential compression with five independent chambers, wireless operation through an integrated rechargeable battery providing 3 hours of continuous use, and NASA-inspired temperature control maintaining a consistent 7-10°C therapeutic range.

 The Cold Compression Therapy Market is segmented as follows: